PurnaChandar26/Global-YouTube-Statistics/README.md

 A Sunburst chart is employed to visualize the distribution of different YouTube channel types.
 This chart provides insights into the variety of content available on the platform.

+### Distribution of Earnings

+The final section of the analysis presents box plots to illustrate the distribution of earnings among YouTube channels.
+These plots give an overview of the earnings range within the dataset.

+## Conclusion

+This repository provides a comprehensive analysis of global YouTube statistics.
+It serves as a valuable resource for gaining insights into channel rankings, subscribers, video views, earnings, and more.
+The visualizations and findings presented here can be used as a foundation for further exploration and analysis of YouTube data.